The deep flavor of this sourdough pizza crust topped with fresh herbs, veggies, and meats, is going to change family pizza night forever.

 This recipe calls for equal parts starter (typically fed with whole wheat flour if using natural yeast) and unbleached all purpose flour.
 You will notice that the end result is half whole wheat/all purpose.
 It’s the perfect mix.
 The instructions are for baking pizza in the oven.
 I will post separately on how to grill it!

-- 3 c natural yeast starter (sourdough)
+- 3 c sourdough starter

 - 3 c unbleached all purpose flour